dborth/snes9xgx/readme.txt

 •˜———–—––-- - —————————––––– ———–—––-- - —————————––––– ———–—––-- - ————————•
 |                                                          UPDATE HISTORY  |
 •˜———–—––-- - —————————––––– ———–—––-- - —————————––––– ———–—––-- - ————————•

+[4.1.9 - May 19, 2010]

+* DVD support fixed
+* Fixed some cheats issues
+* Fixed some potential hangs when returning to menu
+* Video/audio code changes
+* Fixed scrolling text bug
+* Other minor changes

 [4.1.8 - April 9, 2010]